-Applications on this track must be multi-institutional consortium (prime applicant and proposed subawardee) applications submitted via the lead institution and must include at least one DOE Lab as a consortium member.
-Note that DOE National Laboratories will be funded directly through the DOE Field Work system and that the value of any proposed subaward to a DOE National Laboratory will be removed from any award made under this FOA.
+- Applications may be submitted by either a single institution or a multi-institutional consortium. - All multi-institutional applications must be submitted as consortium proposals (prime applicant and proposed subawards) via the lead institution. - Multi-institutional consortium applications must include the complete budgets and tasks for each institution involved as well as letters of institutional commitment.
+The research plan and its associated budget(s) should leave no confusion about which institution will do which parts of the research.
+The lead institution's budget must include all subaward budgets, including any DOE National Laboratory subawards. - Note that DOE National Laboratories will be funded directly through the DOE Field Work system and that the value of any proposed subaward to a DOE National Laboratory will be removed from any award made under this FOA.

 Partnerships or coordinated activities with researchers funded from other sources, including other SC programs or other Federal agencies, are encouraged.
-The scope of the proposed HEP work must be clarified for such coordination or partnership.
+The scope of the proposed NP work must be clarified for such coordination or partnership.